MikhailTodes/portfolio/_projects/baxter_picknplace.md

 ##Additional Components
 The basic project was to pick up 6 objects and place them in a box on the side.
 Extra marks were given for the following:
-  * Picking up different shaped objects
+  -Picking up different shaped objects
-  * Picking up different coloured objects
+  -Picking up different coloured objects
-  * The speed at which Baxter could succesfully pick and place 6 items.
+  -The speed at which Baxter could succesfully pick and place 6 items.